Skip to main content

 On-Campus Address

-If you are living on-campus, yor on-campus address will be automatically added to Workday but you should rview the in formation in your Workday record to verify that it is correct and update your address if you move off-campus.
+If you are living on campus, yor on-campus address will be automatically added to Workday but you should review the information in your Workday record to verify that it is correct and update your address if you move off-campus.

 For detailed information on employment options for international students, go to the "Employment" page.
-All employment authorization for J-1 student both on or off campus, requires an employment authorization letter from the CISS.
+All employment authorization for J-1 students, both on and off campus, requires an employment authorization letter from the CISS.

-On-Campus Employment: J-1 students may work up to 20 hours per week on campus while school is in session, and full time during major school breaks.
+On-Campus Employment: J-1 students may work up to 20 hours per week on campus while school is in session, and full-time during major school breaks.
+To apply for on-campus work authorization, go to the CISS portal and complete the “Student Employment Request (J-1).

-Off-Campus Employment: All off-campus employment requires employment authorization in the form of Academic Training (AT).
-There are specific rules regarding when and how students can apply for these types of authorizations.
-Please go to the "Employment" tab at the top of this page for detailed information about eligibility and processes.
+Off-Campus Employment: All off-campus employment requires employment authorization.
+There are specific rules regarding when and how students can apply for off-campus employment authorization.
+Please go to the "Employment" tab for detailed information about eligibility and processes.
+To apply for off-campus employment authorization, go to the CISS portal and complete the “Student Employment Request (J-1)."

 Working off-campus without prior authorization is a violation of your immigration status and could result in termination of your visa status, bars against re-entering the U.S., and serious consequences for future visa applications.